AlloSphere-Research-Group/AlloSystem/README.md

 The following additional capabilities are possible and must be configured manually.

 1. Definition of custom build paths.
 Sometimes it is handy to build and run sources files from custom directories as well as include one's own "library" code that is linked with all build-and-run executables.
-To configure these create a file "Makefile.user" in ./ and add the following variables:
+To configure these, first create a new file "Makefile.user" in ./ .
+For convenience, you can copy the file Makefile.usertemplate.
+Next, add/modify the following variables:

 	RUN_DIRS	= directory1 directory2 ...
 	RUN_SRC_DIRS	= directoryA directoryB ...